jimstir/Reserve-Vault/README.md

 # Reserve-Vault

 ## Description
-This is a reference implementations of EIP 7425.
+This is a reference implementation of EIP 7425.
 There are getter functions, and intializled contructor parameters included.
 Continued development will include added test, scripts, extension contracts and other documentation.

 ## Abstract